aiegoo/documentation/_wiki/blog/2021-11-27-motion-planning-dashboard.md

 - How progress is scheduled

-**note** Actual demo sessions are scheduled for the steps indicated in blue color.
+**note** demo sessions are scheduled at the steps indicated in blue color.
 {: .customtable}

 |---